zaf/g711/Readme.md

 }
 ```

-Decoder implements an io.Reader interface.
-It reads G711 PCM data and decodes it
-to 16bit 8000Hz LPCM
+Decoder reads G711 PCM data and decodes it to 16bit 8000Hz LPCM

 #### func  NewAlawDecoder

 ```go
 func NewAlawDecoder(reader io.Reader) (*Decoder, error)
 ```
-NewAlawDecoder returns a pointer to a Decoder.
-It takes as input the source data
+NewAlawDecoder returns a pointer to a Decoder that implements an io.Reader.
+It
-Reader.
+takes as input the source data Reader.

 #### func  NewUlawDecoder

 ```go
 func NewUlawDecoder(reader io.Reader) (*Decoder, error)
 ```
-NewUlawDecoder returns a pointer to a Decoder It takes as input the source data
+NewUlawDecoder returns a pointer to a Decoder that implements an io.Reader.
+It
-Reader.
+takes as input the source data Reader.

 #### func (*Decoder) Read